Shoulder Pain Specialist Q&A

 – Weakness or numbness in the arm or hand

 If you or someone you love is experiencing shoulder pain, come to Living Well Healthcare to receive a professional medical diagnosis.
 We can help you determine what is causing your pain and develop a treatment plan to best suit your needs.
-Call us today to book an appointment for shoulder pain treatment.
+We are conveniently located at 270 West Main Street, Elkton MD 21921.
+Call us today or book an online appointment for shoulder pain treatment.
 We look forward to serving you!
 We serve patients from Elkton MD, Elk Mills MD, Fair Hill MD, Woodcrest Shores MD, North East MD, Warwick MD, and Chesapeake City MD.

 ADDITIONAL SERVICES YOU MAY NEED